What is Acrylonitrile Butadiene Styrene (ABS)?

 "SD0150"

-Acrylonitrile Butadiene Styrene (ABS) is one of the most widely used materials in the manufacture of plastics, which is used in the production of household equipment such as refrigerators, vacuum cleaners, electronic devices such as keyboards, printers, mice, laptop and computer bodies.
+Due to its features such as high impact resistance, thermal performance, etc., this material is one of the most used materials in the production of plastic, which is used in the production of household equipment such as refrigerators, vacuum cleaners, electronic devices such as keyboards, printers, mice, etc. Laptops and computers are used.

 Acrylonitrile butadiene styrene has favorable mechanical properties such as impact resistance, toughness and strength.
 By changing the ratio of ABS gear components, it can be produced with different grades.
 In general, acrylonitrile butadiene styrene has useful properties in the temperature range of 20 to 80 degrees Celsius.